Death toll rises to 40 in Turkey coal mine explosion

 Ambulances were on standby at the site.
 Rescue teams were dispatched to the area, including from neighboring provinces, Turkey’s disaster management agency, AFAD, said.

-Turkiah President Recep Tayyip Erdogan was expected to visit Amasra on Saturday.
+Turkish President Recep Tayyip Erdogan was expected to visit Amasra on Saturday.
+He tweeted that any neglect would punished.

 Separately, the Turkish police headquarters said in a statement that legal action would be taken against 12 online users who allegedly shared provocative content about the mine explosion to incite hate on social media.

-Turkey’s worst mine disaster was in 2014, when 301 people died in a fire inside a coal mine in the town of Soma, in western Turkey.
+Turkey’s worst mine disaster was in 2014, when 301 miners died after a fire erupted inside a coal mine in the town of Soma, in the west of the country.

 Bilginsoy reported from Istanbul.